Dr. A. P. J. Abdul Kalam Technical University, Lucknow: Formerly affiliated institutions

-Courses offered
+Courses and rankings

 The university offers undergraduate courses in engineering, architecture, hotel management and catering technology, fashion and apparel design, and pharmacy.
 These lead to degrees of B.Tech, B.Arch, BHMCT, BFAD, and B.Pharma respectively.
 The university offers postgraduate courses in computer applications and business administration leading to degrees of MCA, MBA and MBA (Rural Development).
 The university received its lowest number of applications in 2016, lowest in past 5 years.
+The university offers training and placement support to affiliated colleges and institutes through the University industry interface cell(UIIC).